 Chief Executive Officer

 Dr. Oren Etzioni is Chief Executive Officer at AI2.
 He is Professor Emeritus, University of Washington as of October 2020 and a Venture Partner at the Madrona Venture Group since 2000.
-His awards include Seattle’s Geek of the Year (2013), and he has founded or co-founded several companies, including Farecast (acquired by Microsoft).
-He has written over 100 technical papers, as well as commentary on AI for The New York Times, Wired, and Nature.
+His awards include AAAI Fellow and Seattle’s Geek of the Year.
+He has founded several companies including Farecast (acquired by Microsoft).
+He has written over 200 technical papers, as well as commentary on AI for The New York Times, Wired, and Nature.
 He helped to pioneer meta-search, online comparison shopping, machine reading, and Open Information Extraction.

 “Much have I learned from my teachers, more from my colleagues, but from my students, most of all.”

 - Dr. Anthony Fader • Independent Consultant in NLP • “Open Information Extraction” • 2014

 - Dr. Alan Ritter • The Ohio State University • “Information Extraction in Social Media” • 2013

 - Dr. Thomas Lin • Microsoft • Leveraging Knowledge Bases in Web Text Processing • 2012